QuantiModo/quantimodo-sdk-javascript/docs/AppSettingsApi.md

 var opts = {
   'clientId': "clientId_example", // String | Example: oauth_test_client
-  'clientSecret': "clientSecret_example" // String | Optional, but required to include any user data with response };
+  'clientSecret': "clientSecret_example", // String | This is the secret for your obtained clientId.
+We use this to ensure that only your application uses the clientId.
+Obtain this by creating a free application at [https://app.quantimo.do/api/v2/apps](https://app.quantimo.do/api/v2/apps).
+};

 var callback = function(error, data, response) {